-In this section we discuss the algebraic normal form (ANF) considered over GF(2).
-In a mapping operating on b bits, one may define a grouping of bits in d-bit blocks for any d dividing b and consider the ANF over GF(2^d).
-The derivations are very similar, the only difference is that the coefficients are in GF(2^d) rather than GF(2) and that the maximum degree of individual variables is $2^d - 1$ rather than 1.
+In this secton we discuss distinguishers exploiting particular properties of algebraic expressions of iterated mappings, more particular that of the algebraic normal form (ANF) considered over GF(2).
+In a mapping operating on b bits, one may define a grouping of bits in d-bit blocks for any d dividing b and consider the ANF over $GF(2^d)$ .
+The derivations are very similar, the only difference is that the coefficients are in $GF(2^d)$ rather than GF(2) and that the maximum degree of individual variables is $2^d - 1$ rather than 1.